WZBSocialScienceCenter/pdftabextract/README.md

 PDF files.
 Before these files can be processed they need to be converted to XML files in [pdf2xml format](http://www.mobipocket.com/dev/pdf2xml/).
 This is very simple -- see section below for instructions.

+### Module overview

 After that you can view the extracted text boxes with the [pdf2xml-viewer](https://github.com/WZBSocialScienceCenter/pdf2xml-viewer) tool if you like.
 The pdf2xml format can be loaded and parsed with functions in the `common` submodule.
-When the pages are skewed, you will need to straighten them before you can process them further.
-This can be done with the `fixrotation` submodule.
-Afterwards you can extract tabular data from these files and output the data in CSV or JSON format using the `tabextract` submodule.
+Lines can be detected in the scanned images using the `imgproc` module.
+If the pages are skewed or rotated, this can be detected and fixed with methods from `imgproc` and functions in `textboxes`.
+Lines or text box positions can be clustered in order to detect table columns and rows using the `clustering` module.
+When columns and rows were successfully detected, they can be converted to a *page grid* with the `extract` module and their contents can be extracted using `fit_texts_into_grid` in the same module. `extract` also allows you to export the data as [pandas](http://pandas.pydata.org/) DataFrame.

+If your scanned pages are double pages, you will need to pre-process them with `splitpages`.

+### Examples and tutorials

+An extensive tutorial was [posted here](https://datascience.blog.wzb.eu/2017/02/16/data-mining-ocr-pdfs-using-pdftabextract-to-liberate-tabular-data-from-scanned-documents/) and is derived from the [Jupyter Notebook](https://github.com/WZBSocialScienceCenter/pdftabextract/blob/master/examples/catalogue_30s/catalog_30s_notebook.ipynb) contained in the examples.
+There are more use-cases and demonstrations in the [examples directory](https://github.com/WZBSocialScienceCenter/pdftabextract/blob/master/examples/).

 ## Features

-* load and parse files in pdf2xml format (`common` submodule)
+* load and parse files in pdf2xml format (`common` module)
-* straighten skewed pages (`fixrotation` submodule)
+* split scanned double pages (`splitpages` module)
-* extract tabular data from pdf2xml files and output the data in CSV or JSON format (`tabextract` submodule)
+* detect lines in scanned pages via image processing (`imgproc` module)
+* detect page rotation or skew and fix it (`imgproc` and `textboxes` module)
+* detect clusters in detected lines or text box positions in order to find column and row positions (`clustering` module)
+* extract tabular data and convert it to pandas DataFrame (which allows export to CSV, Excel, etc.) (`extract` module)

+## Installation

+This package is available on [PyPI](https://pypi.python.org/pypi/pdftabextract/) and can be installed via pip: `pip install pdftabextract`

 ## Requirements

-The requirements are listed in `requirements.txt`.
-You basically need a scientific Python software stack installed (for example via [Anaconda](https://www.continuum.io/why-anaconda) or [pip](https://pypi.python.org/pypi)) with the following libraries:
+The requirements are listed in `requirements.txt` and are installed automatically if you use pip.

-* numpy
-* scipy

-**The scripts were only tested with Python 3.
-They might also work with Python 2.x with minor modifications.**
+**Only Python 3 -- No Python 2 support.**

 ## Converting PDF files to XML files with pdf2xml format